eau-claire-energy-cooperative/snmp-to-icinga/README.md

 If you just want to log SNMP traps to a file for review this can be done by setting up the `snmplog.py` file as a trap handler.
 Below is an example for the `snmptrapd.conf` file.

 ```
+traphandle default /usr/bin/python3 /home/user/Git/snmp-to-icinga/src/snmplog.py
 ```

-Once setup the script will take any traps forwarded and log the time, sender IP, OID, and trap value to a log file.
+Once setup the script will take any traps forwarded and log the time, sender IP, OID, and trap value to a log file located in `tmp/snmp.log`.
 This is useful for if you want to test if a trap is coming through and what the payload values actually are.
 This can help determine the rules for configuring the Icinga service.

 ### SNMP To Icinga